-- Have an ISL Interpreter available to interpret during every Forensic Clinical Examination - Find a suitable place to talk, with good lighting away, from noise and distraction. - Maintain direct eye contact with the patient, conveying direct communication. - Talk directly to the patient who is Deaf.
-Do not talk to the interpreter; for example, do not say, "Tell them [this].
-Tell them [that]. - Speak clearly in short sentences.
-Do not speak too slowly, and do not exaggerate lip movements. - Avoid distractions, like putting your hand in front of your face, pen chewing. - Have the light on your face, not the patient's face. - Do not talk to the patient if your back is turned or when you are writing. - Do not shout.
-It is uncomfortable for the patient and looks aggressive. - If the patient does not understand what you have said, do not keep repeating the same statement; try to say it in a different way. - Use simple language; do not use jargon and technical medical terms. - Avoid using the written English word as much as possible as this is not the Deaf person's first language. - Use alternative methods of communication, such as the SART ISL videos and the written English word, only when an ISL Interpreter is unavailable for more than 24 hours and the collection of forensic evidence is time-sensitive.
+- Have an ISL Interpreter available to interpret during every forensic clinical examination - Find a suitable place to talk, with good lighting away from noise and distraction. - Maintain direct eye contact with the patient, conveying direct communication. - Talk directly to the patient who is Deaf, do not talk to the interpreter, for example do not say; tell them, this tell them that... - Speak clearly short sentences not too slowly and do not exaggerate lip movement. - Avoid distractions, for example putting your hand in front of your face, pen chewing. - Have the light on your face not the patient's. - Do not talk to the patient if your back is turned or when you are writing. - Do not shout, it is uncomfortable for the patient and is looks aggressive. - If the patient does not understand what you have said, do not keep repeating the same statement, try to say it in a different way. - Use simple language, do not use jargon and technical medical terms. - Avoid using the written English word as much as possible as this is not the Deaf person's first language. - Use alternative methods of communication for example SART ISL Videos, the written English word only when an ISL Interpreter is unavailable for more than 24 hours and the collection and documentation of forensic evidence is time-sensitive.